GPUPeople/GPUMemManSurvey/Notes.md

 ---
 * Have two variants of that now, the one from GitHub in mallocMC (currently in use) and the base version found in the RegEff Code
   * Probably should get the Original some time xD
+* Currently it only works correctly in sync-mode

 ## Halloc
 ---